-Who is leaving the Northern Triangle, and where are they going?
+Who is leaving the Northern Triangle?

 Why are so many people fleeing the region?

-Looking ahead, experts say that population growth and climate change, which is linked to an increasing number of extreme weather events, could put further strain on Northern Triangle economies, pushing more to migrate.
+Looking ahead, experts say that population growth and climate change, which is linked to an increasing number of extreme weather events, could put further strain on Northern Triangle economies, pushing more people to migrate.

 How have Northern Triangle governments attempted to address these problems?